-Overdrive " standard drive: Be sure that you are moving ahead at around 3~4kts ... now move your shift lever into the neutral position (if you have dual lever control then reduce RPM accordingly) ... wait ~2 seconds, to allow the blades to fold to their sailing position ... now reengage forward with the shift lever (and if necessary increase engine RPM with the second lever).
-You should now be in standard forward and this will show with increased engine RPM, which perhaps were not attainable, while in overdrive.
+Overdrive " standard drive: Be sure that you are moving ahead at around 3~4kts ... now move your shift lever into the neutral position (if you have dual lever control then reduce RPM accordingly) ... wait several seconds, to allow the blades to fold to their sailing position or "bump" into reverse for a second or two ... now reengage forward with the shift lever (and if necessary increase engine RPM with the second lever).
+You should now be in standard forward and this will show with increased engine RPM for the same speed, which perhaps was not attainable, while in "overdrive".

 On some larger vessels it has been found that to stop the shaft rotation even more quickly than as above ... simply put the shift lever into the reverse position momentarily, this will cause the shaft to stop its freewheeling more quickly than just relying on the water flow.
 Once the shaft has stopped re-engage forward and increase engine RPM.

 Standard " overdrive: Reduce RPM and move the shift lever into neutral ... now go into reverse and increase engine RPM to around 1000-1800 RPM.
 This will set the blades into reverse.
-Now go from reverse to forward position without hesitation ... you will now be in overdrive.
-By moving the shift lever smartly from reverse thru to forward the shaft and blades will not have the opportunity to stop and the water flow fold the blades as for sailing ... thereby remaining open in the reverse or overdrive position.
-Do not press the engine to the max RPM when in overdrive as this will result in overloading Only use overdrive when motoring in clam weather or when motor-sailing.
+Now go from reverse to forward position without hesitation ... you will now be in "overdrive".
+By moving the shift lever smartly from reverse thru to forward the shaft and blades will not have the opportunity to stop and the water flow fold the blades as for sailing ... thereby remaining open in the reverse or "overdrive" position.
+Do not press the engine to the max RPM when in "overdrive" as this will result in overloading - Stay approx. 600+ below continuous RPM.
+Only use "overdrive" when motoring in clam weather or when motor-sailing.

-\Gori propeller disclaims the responsibility for any damage caused by overloading the engine.
-In case of doubt about the engine loading, you should contact the authorized engine service agent and Gori propeller as well.
+Gori Propeller disclaims responsibility for any damage caused by overloading the engine.
+In case of doubt about engine loading, contact the authorized engine service agent and Gori Propeller.